leetschau/vimrcs/README.md

 The auto-formatting for SQL script depends on `sqlformat`, Install it with `apt` or `pip`.

+### F#

+According to installation instructions in [fsharp/vim-fsharp](https://github.com/fsharp/vim-fsharp), you need to run `make fsautocomplete` in the plugin folder, and make sure file ftplugin/bin/fsautocomplete.exe exists.

 ## Default Folder Setup

 Put init.vim with enhanced editor level into the default config folder